Flöhe bei Katzen

 Tips for changing feed Reading Fleas in cats 11 minutes Next Deworming cats

 Is your cat constantly scratching itself and seems restless?
-Then fleas may have settled into your fur.
+Then fleas may have settled into your cat's fur.
 A flea infestation is extremely unpleasant for cats and can have serious consequences: on the one hand, fleas can cause dangerous secondary diseases in cats, and on the other hand, they can also infest other animals and even people in the household.
-Once the parasites have made it into your home, it is not so easy to get rid of them.
+Once the parasites have made it into your home, it is not that easy to get rid of them.
 Find out here how you can recognize fleas on your cat, combat the infestation, treat secondary diseases and prevent a new flea infestation.

 A flea infestation in cats can usually be identified by the following Recognize symptoms :